Your claim could be worth...

 There are some exceptions to this rule, for example, if the person lacks the mental capacity to claim due to their injuries, the time limit may be suspended until they regain capacity.

-Yes, you can make a pedestrian accident claim on behalf of a child until they turn 16.
+Yes.
+A family member or guardian can make a pedestrian accident claim on behalf of a child until they turn 16.
 In claims involving children, a parent or guardian can represent the child’s interests.
 They’ll be responsible for making decisions related to the claim and ensuring that the child receives fair compensation for their injuries.

 At Watermans, we believe that everyone should have access to expert legal representation without worrying about hefty legal costs: